fasterdevops/megapy/README.md

   -vdrive           View the servers virtual drive information -controller       View the servers controller information -alarmoff         Turn the alarm off
-  -alarmon          Turn the alarm off
+  -alarmon          Turn the alarm on
   -basedir BASEDIR  Specify the base directory where MegaCLI is installed.
 ```